-These Guidelines apply to all reproductions of copyright-protected works under the university's Use of Copyright Materials Policy and Procedure where applying fair dealing is found to be the most reasonable option.
+These Guidelines can be applied to all reproductions of copyright-protected works under the university's Use of Copyright Materials Policy and Procedure where applying fair dealing is found to be the most reasonable option.
 They are not intended to apply to reproductions made outside the scope of that Policy.
-Additionally, these Guidelines are not intended to limit reproductions of works in which the university holds the copyright nor reproductions made in accordance with the terms of licence agreements that apply to specific resources.
+Additionally, these Guidelines are not intended to limit reproductions of works in which the university holds the copyright, nor of reproductions made in accordance with the terms of license agreements that apply to specific resources.